-Alternator 1 (ALT 1) is a belt-driven, internally rectified, 100-amp alternator mounted on the right front of the engine.
+Alternator 1 (ALT 1) is a gear-driven, internally rectified, 100-amp alternator mounted on the right front of the engine.
 Alternator 2 (ALT 2) is a belt-driven, internally rectified, 70-amp alternator mounted on the front left of the engine.
 ALT 1 is regulated to 27.7 volts and ALT 2 is regulated to 28.7 volts.
-Both alternators are not self-exciting and require battery voltage for field excitation in order to start up.
+Both alternators are not self-exciting and require battery voltage for field excitation in order to start up - for this reason, the batteries should not be turned off in flight.